 The use of the wheel along with aroma standards prepared in a wine base facilitates the connections between an aroma perception and the corresponding aroma descriptor.
-It requires a lot of practice to make this link stable over time and some researchers have recommended to include a specific task in the tasters’ training to enable better memorization of the “perception-name” association.
+It requires a lot of practice to make this link stable over time and some researchers have recommended including a specific task in the tasters' training to enable better memorization of the "perception-name" association.

 Learn how to create your own wine aroma kit

 Many tasting wheels have been developed since and you may have seen some displayed in winery boutiques.
 Most of them are food and wine pairing wheels, with a view to guide the wine selection for specific foods.

 Share your stort with the visitors of this website!
 Tell us about your experience using the Wine Aroma Wheel to help you find description for your wine perceptions

 Click below to see contributions from other visitors to this page...

 On the first day of sensory class, many students lift their nose from their glass of wine and say “it smells like wine.”
 I say “Great!
 You have passed …

 My experience as a wine educator in Norway Not rated yet

 I am a sommelier and a wine educator living and working in Norway.
 The Aroma Wheel is part of my toolkit along with le "nez du vin" aroma kit.
 These tools …